 Bark paintings are likely to have been produced across Arnhem Land for millenia.
 The oldest examples in museum collections date to the 1850s.

-Anthropologists arrived after the war, and were followed by the collectors, both private and public, to see at firsthand the art of Arnhem Land, and to meet its creators and collect their work.
-They took their art to new audiences, in Australia and abroad.
+Wider recognition of bark paintings began in the late 1940s, when Aboriginal communities across Arnhem Land began to be visited by anthropologists and scientific expeditions.
+Often they focused on studying, describing and collecting the unique art being produced.
+They were soon followed by other collectors, both private and public, eager to see at firsthand the art of Arnhem Land, to meet its creators and to collect and sell their work.
+They took their art to new audiences in Australia and abroad.

-Nonetheless, over the past decades the old masters in this exhibition have attracted the attention of the art world and the public at large; and recent generations of Arnhem Land bark painters continue to build on their artistic heritage, taking their art in new directions while building on past achievements.
+Over the following decades, the work of these artists has attracted the attention of the art world and the public at large.
+Recent generations of Arnhem Land bark painters continue to build on their artistic heritage, taking their art in new directions while building on past achievements.

-Arnhem Land lies in the subtropical north of the Australian continent.
-The physical environment varies from the rocky escarpment in the west, extending into Kakadu National Park.
-To the east lie the savannah forests and the Arafura Wetlands of central Arnhem Land.
+Arnhem Land lies in Australia?s subtropical north.
+Its physical environment varies from rocky escarpment in the west, wetlands in the centre, and savannah forests in the east.
 Chains of islands lead to the eastern coast of Arnhem Land and south to Blue Mud Bay.

 From 1916 to the 1970s, government and church authorities established missions and settlements throughout the region.

 After the introduction of land rights in 1976 many Aboriginal people returned to live on outstations on their traditional lands.
 The settlements continue to provide resources, including art centres for the outstations.